What to look for in collagen powder and how to read the label

 It’s a sad fact, but the supplement industry isn’t well regulated.
 A product may say that it’s pure but if it doesn’t provide you with a full analysis for each batch, you’ll have to take the manufacturer’s word for it.

 That’s why it’s important to look for brands that publish all their test results and, even better, gets their products third-party tested for heavy metal residues.
 At Bare Biology we put purity above all else.
-Every batch of our pure collagen powder is independently tested by IFOS and you’ll find the results on the Skinful product page as a downloadable PDF.
+We personally know and trust the people who make our collagen.
+It was the first to be MSC certified, it’s independently tested for purity and they don’t use harsh chemicals to bleach the cod skin.
+You’ll find the results on the Skinful collagen product page as a downloadable PDF.

 Mercury-free